 - The robot with the shortest time will take first place.

-- No points will be awarded for visiting zones in an incorrect order.
+- No points will be awarded for visiting any zone in an incorrect order.

 - It is permitted to rescue the robot and place it back on the course at the place where things went wrong once per run without penalty but the clock will not be stopped.